uholeschak/ediabaslib/docs/Deep OBD for BMW.md

 	* _Block size_: Size of CAN telegram blocks.
 The default is 0, only change this value if there are communication problems.
 	* _Firmware update_: If a new firmware is available for the adapter, the update could be initiated with this button.
 * _Configuration generator_: Simple [XML configuration files](Page specification.md) could be generated automatically using the informations obtained from the vehicle.
 This menu opens the [configuration generator](Configuration Generator.md) which allows to create new or modify existing XML files by simply selecting the ECU and job informations.
-* _Configuration_: This menu allows the selection of the [configuration file](Page specification.md) {"(*.cccfg file)"}.
+* _Configuration_: This menu allows the selection of the [configuration file](Page specification.md) _(*.cccfg file)_.
 When using the [configuration generator](Configuration Generator.md) the configuration is selected automatically.
 After selection the file will be compiled.
 * _Ediabas tool_: This is a port of the tool32.exe windows application.
 Selecting the menu will open the [Ediabas tool](Ediabas Tool.md) page.
 * _Storage media_: If the default storage media for the ECU files is not appropriate, a different media could be selected in this sub menu.
-The application storage directory on the media will be always fixed to _{"de.holeschak.bmw_deep_obd"}_.
+The application storage directory on the media will be always fixed to _de.holeschak.bmw_deep_obd_.
 * _Download ECU files_: Since the BMW ECU files are very large (100MB), they are not included in the application package.
 When starting the application for the first time the ECU file download is requested automatically.
 With this menu entry the file download could be initiated manually if the ECU files are damaged.
 * _Data logging_: Selecting this menu entry will open a sub menu with multiple data logging options:
 	* _Create trace file_: If the checkbox of this menu is active, a _ifh.trc_ file will be created when the application is connected.
 The trace file will be created in the _Log_ subdirectory.
 	* _Append trace file_: If this checkbox is enabled the trace file is always appended.
 Otherwise the trace file will be overridden after selection of a new configuration or restart of the application.
 	* _Log data_: This checkbox enables logging of the display data to a log file.
-Only those lines are logged, that have a _{"log_tag"}_ property in the [configuration file](Page specification.md).
+Only those lines are logged, that have a _log_tag_ property in the [configuration file](Page specification.md).
 The _logfile_ property in the _page_ node has to be specified as well to activate logging.
-When using the [configuration generator](#ConfigurationGenerator) _{"log_tag"}_ is set by default to the job name and _logfile_ to the ECU name.
+When using the [configuration generator](#ConfigurationGenerator) _log_tag_ is set by default to the job name and _logfile_ to the ECU name.
 Data will be logged in the _Log_ subdirectory.
 * _Translations_: (Only for non German languages) This menu opens a submenu that allows configuration of automatic ECU text translation with Yandex.Translate:
 	* _Translate ECU text_: If this menu item is checked, automatic ECU text translation is active.
 	* _Yandex API Key_: For automatic translation with Yantex.Translate a free API Key is required, that allows a limited amount of translations per day.
 To get this key, a Yandex account is required.
 This menu provides a GUI that assists in obtaining the API Key.